nachimedali/yieldify_test/Readme.md

 #### Overview
 This task took me around 10 hours to complete.
 I have used Python 2.7 and Spark (Pyspark) to parallelize reading files and generating required results.
+**Kindly note that you need Spark and Hadoop to be installed, also Python path need to be linked to pyspark**

 Librairies used are available in file req.txt:
 1. boto : To create connection to S3 bucket and be able to get data or to upload it